huseyin-sekmenoglu-covergo/Sekmen.StaticSiteGenerator/Readme.md

 # Sitemap Website Exporter (.NET)

-A simple .NET console application that reads a `sitemap.xml`, downloads all listed pages, and saves each page's HTML along with its CSS, JavaScript, image, and inline background image resources to a local folder — preserving the original structure.
+A simple application that reads `sitemap.xml`, downloads all listed pages, and saves each page's HTML along with its CSS, JavaScript, image, and inline background image resources to a local folder — preserving the original structure.

 ---